Infrastructure overview

 Veeam is storage-agnostic, meaning it supports disks, tapes, the cloud and more.
 You can store your backups to any of the listed media. - Keep one backup copy off-site:

-Veeam Backup & Replication allows you to prohibit deletion of data from the extents of the Scale-out backup repository by making that data temporarily immutable.
+Veeam Backup & Replication allows you to prohibit deletion of data from certain backup repositories by making that data temporarily immutable.
 It is done for increased security: immutability protects your data from loss as a result of attacks, malware activity or any other injurious actions.

-Amazon S3 Object Lock in compliance mode offers exactly this for the duration of the retention period.
+- Amazon S3 Object Lock in compliance mode

-In order to use immutability, you need to enable the Object Lock and Versioning features on your S3 bucket at the time you create the bucket.
-Keep in mind that you can enable Object Lock only at the time of creating the bucket.
+In order to use immutability, for most object or deduplication storage systems you need to enable the Object Lock and Versioning features on your storage system at the time you create the storage target like buckets or mtrees.
+Please see the Helpcenter Repository pages for details.

 Planning